ZNav/orbit/README.md

 x = null
 t = binary

+Possible values of t are:
+string
+int
+binary

 x can be set by certain drop operators.
 If types do not match they are both treated as binary.

+Drop operators run a 3 by 3 sub table and perform some operation on the value of x at the end.
-the program MUST start with a single letter drop operator and can branch from there.
+Sub tables can contain drop operators.
+The program starts with a single operator which MUST be a letter drop operator.

 example:
 	p

 	|